SonyCSLParis/music-inpainting-ts/README.md

 This repository holds the source code for the web-based, AI-assisted interactive music creation apps developed by Théis Bazin at Sony CSL Paris.
 These apps are all based on *inpainting*, that is, the use of AI-models to transform images, sounds or sheets in a *local* fashion: just tell the model which zones of the media you'd like to transform (because you don't like it or because you'd like to see a variation of it!) and it will regenerate it for you.
 Thanks to the intuitive interactions offered by inpainting, these apps remove the need for cumbersome micro-level edits and work nicely on mobile as well!

+#### :warning: BYOB (Bring Your Own Backend)
-Note that the `music-inpainting.ts` interfaces each require connection to an AI model for inference.
-We provide compatible models are distributed as Docker images, the relevant links and ```docker run``` parameters are provided [in this README](#running-the-models-locally).
-Nevertheless, the apps are **model-agnostic** and we encourage practioners to use them in conjunction with their own models!
+Note that the `music-inpainting.ts` interfaces each require connection to an AI model for inference!
+Don't panic though:
+- :tada: We provide compatible models as [Docker images](#running-the-models-locally) (GPU recommended).
+- :alembic: The apps are **model-agnostic**: try to use them in conjunction with their own models!

 ### PIANOTO